 Promote taking breaks

 You can also encourage (and remind!) your employees to take a short 5 minutes break from their desk and stretch.
+Allow them to spend 5 minutes on a nice coffee or on Solitaire Bliss where they can play online games like Solitaire, Freecell, and many more.
 It is a great way to take your mind off work for a while after focusing on a stressful proposal or documentation that requires your full attention.

 There are a couple of applications that you can set on your computers, which reminds you to take breaks and rest your eyes from the computers.
-When employees see that you care for their well being instead of just getting the sales or preparing paperwork, they tend to work harder for you or the company.
+When employees see that you care for their well being instead of just getting the sales, using proposal software or preparing paperwork, they tend to work harder for you or the company.

 Asking for feedback

 Another secret on how to increase employee engagement in the workplace is by asking for feedback.
 Employers are often the one giving feedback to employees, about their working styles, office environment, workload and others.
 However, this time around try asking for some of your employees’ input on a certain proposal or a design concept.

 By asking your employees for feedback, it makes them feel that their opinion matters and it plays an important part in the company.